 RAIN is a one-day bicycle ride across Indiana.
-The 160-mile course runs mostly on Historic National Route 40, an older, divided four-lane road with light traffic and gentle rolling hills.
-The ride begins on the campus of Saint Mary-of-the-Woods College in Terre Haute, Indiana, and crosses the state to Earlham College in Richmond, Indiana.
-You should be able to average at least 12 to 14 mph for over 11 hours.
+The 160-mile course runs mostly on the Historic National Road (US 40), an older, divided four-lane road with light traffic and gentle rolling hills.
+The ride begins on the campus of Saint Mary-of-the-Woods College (SMWC) in West Terre Haute, Indiana, and crosses the state to Earlham College in Richmond, Indiana.
+You should condition yourself for this ride, limit your time off the bike during the ride, and be able to maintain a rolling average at least 14 mph for 12 hours.

 All riders must register to participate in RAIN.
-All riders must finish the ride by 9 pm on Saturday, July 15.
-Your early registration ensures rest stops are properly stocked and staffed.
-Registration fees are non-refundable, so plan appropriately.
-Your entry fee includes: RAIN rider t-shirt; rider flag with your number; 5 rest stops during the ride, one including lunch; food at the finish; and a finish line souvenir.
+Your early registration ensures purchased merchandise will be available the day of the event and that rest stops are properly stocked and staffed.
+Registration fees are non-refundable and non-transferable, so plan appropriately.
+Your entry fee includes: RAIN rider t-shirt; rider flag with your number; 5 rest stops during the ride, one including lunch; food at the finish; and a coveted finish line souvenir.
 Participants must wear a bike helmet.

 Find everything you need to know below:

 - Rider Numbers (fanny tags)

 - Contact Information and How to Volunteer